Donate to the PSSD Network research fundraiser

 Questions and answers

-For now, we will continue to provide support for the research conducted by Dr. Roberto Cosimo Melcangi and his team at the University of Milan.
+We continue to provide support for the research conducted by Dr. Roberto Cosimo Melcangi and his team at the University of Milan.

 Dr. Roberto Cosimo Melcangi is a very well respected researcher with over 200 publications in his name.
 Dr. Melcangi has a record of over 30 years of research.